-For the homeworks, quizzes and clickers all students need a device with a WEB browser capable to access WebAssign.
-Bring your laptop to class, so that you can answer the clicker questions and do the quizzes.
+For the homeworks and clickers all students need a device with a WEB browser capable to access WebAssign.
+Bring your device to class, so that you can answer the clicker questions.

-Course URL, Blackboard
+Course URL, Brightspace

 Grades will be accessible on Brightspace.
-All other information about the course will be posted at http://solidstate.physics.sunysb.edu/teaching/2023 fall/phy251.
+All other information about the course will be posted at http://solidstate.physics.sunysb.edu/teaching/2023/phy251.